Afraflacilla venustula

 Afraflacilla venustula, the Ndumo Afraflacilla jumping spider, is a species of jumping spider in the genus Afraflacilla that lives in South Africa.
 The spider was first described in 2009 by Wanda Wesołowska and Charles Haddad.
 Originally allocated to the genus Pseudicius, it was moved to its current name by Jerzy Prószyński in 2016.
-The spider is small, with a carapace that is between 1.7 and 2.0 mm long and an abdomen between 1.8 and 2.5 mm long.
+The spider is small, with a forward section that is between 1.7 and 2.0 mm long and, behind that, an abdomen between 1.8 and 2.5 mm long.
 The male is larger than the female.
-The carapace is light brown, although some males are darker, with a black eye field.
+Its carapace, the upper part of its forward section, is light brown, although some males are darker, with a black eye field.
 The male abdomen is black with a pattern of four pairs of white spots, like Pseudicius sengwaensis.
-The female abdomen is yellowish with four brown spots.
-The legs are generally yellow, apart from the front pair on the male, which are brown, longer and stouter.
-The male also has a distinctive bulbous shape to its palpal bulb and a longer embolus than related species.
+The female's abdomen is yellowish with four brown spots.
+Its legs are generally yellow, apart from the front pair on the male, which are brown, longer and stouter.
+Its copulatory organs help identify it.
+The male has a distinctive bulbous shape to its palpal bulb and a longer embolus than related species.

-Taxonomy
+Taxonomy and etymology

-Afraflacilla venustula is a jumping spider that was first described by Wanda Wesołowska and Charles Haddad in 2009.
-It is one of over 500 species identified by Wesołowska during her career, leading her to be one of the most prolific scientists in the field.
+Afraflacilla venustula is a species of jumping spider, a member of the family Salticidae, that was first described by the arachnologists Wanda Wesołowska and Charles R. Haddad in 2009.
+It is one of over 500 species identified by Wesołowska during her career, second only to the French naturalist Eugène Simon in the number of spider species described.
 They originally allocated the species to the genus Pseudicius with the name Pseudicius venustulus.
-First circumscribed by Eugène Simon in 1885, the genus is named after two Greek words that can be translated false and honest.
+First circumscribed by Simon in 1885, the genus is named after two Greek words that can be translated false and honest.
 The genus is a member of the tribe Heliophaninae, which is ubiquitous across most continents of the world.
 Wayne Maddison renamed the tribe Chrysillini in 2015.
 The tribe is a member of the clade Saltafresia within the subfamily Salticoida.